Processors reference

 For example, the delimiter comma , is different from comma with a space , .

-Consider an example lookup table:
+Consider an example with the following lookup table:

 product_id | category | description |